hrsetyono/gutenberg-tutorial/04b-more-sidebar/README.md

 **TASK:**

-Continuing from Tutorial 01, add these field type in Inspector:
+Create a simple block that has these field type in Inspector.
+No need to be applied in any part of edit() or save(), just showcase them:

 - Textarea
 - Radio